knewplay/oop-fundamentals/oop_fundamentals.md

 - `Controller` object: Acts as the brain of the robot, processing input from sensors and sending commands to the motors to perform actions.
 It makes decisions based on sensor data.

 The `Controller` coordinates the interactions between sensors and motors to ensure the robot performs its tasks correctly.
 This structured relationship simplifies the management and coordination of the robot's various components.

+## A Glimpse into OOP Code

+We have the basic theory of classes, objects, attributes, and methods.
+Now it's time to look at some code.
+Let's look at a video game example.
+We'll start by creating a simple `Monster` class, which you could also call `Enemy`.
+This class will have attributes to store the monster's data and methods for the monster to perform actions like moving and attacking.
+We'll also introduce the concept of a constructor, which will allow us to initialize the monster's attributes.

 ## The Four Pillars of OOP: A PIE